-But, as Foster Cline and Jim Fay describe in their book Parenting With Love and Logic, there is a way to maintain control and challenge child behavior by giving her choices while letting the kid save face.
-The important thing is to offer her two or three choices that are all agreeable to you.
-You can’t reason with a child when she’s sassing you, so give her choices with the goal of getting her away from you until she can speak calmly.
+As Foster Cline and Jim Fay describe in their book Parenting With Love and Logic, there is a way to maintain control and challenge child behavior by giving choices while letting the kid save face.
+The important thing is to offer your child two or three choices that are all agreeable to you.
+You can’t reason with a child when he or she is sassing you, so give choices with the goal of getting some space until your child can speak calmly.
 You could say, “Honey, would you like to go to your room, or outside, or down to the basement?
 You’re free to come back when you can talk calmly like I’m doing.”
-Just keep urging her, politely, to relocate until she can be polite.
+Just keep urging your child, politely, to relocate until he or she can be polite.

 Then, once tempers have cooled off, try to figure out your child’s reasons for being disrespectful.
 Discuss it with the purpose of really learning about your child, not just stopping an ugly behavior.
-Maybe she’s just being hyper, letting off steam.
-Or, maybe it happens when you’ve asked her to do something and she doesn’t want to do it.
-Does she feel put down?
-Or like she’s being controlled?
-Does she really mean the rude words she’s saying?
+Maybe your child is just being hyper, letting off steam.
+Or, maybe it happens when you’ve asked your child to do something he or she doesn’t want to do—something that makes your child feel put down or controlled.
+Does he or she really mean the rude words?
 Draw your child out, and listen without being judgmental or defensive.

-You still reinforce the fact that the behavior is unacceptable—that’s important – but you help your child come up with a better way to satisfy her desires in a polite and more effective way.
+You still reinforce the fact that the behavior is unacceptable—that’s important.
+But you help your child come up with a better way to satisfy his or her desires in a polite and more effective way.
 Dads, we can maintain control and teach our kids a better way.